Faculty and Staff of the Honors Program

 - Dr. Andrew Wisely, Director

 Modern Languages and Cultures: Associate Professor of German

 Morrison Hall 203.5

-Dr. Wisely joined the Baylor faculty in 2003, and has directed the Honors Program since 2006.
-He teaches all levels of German and co-directs the Baylor in Germany program.
+Dr. Wisely joined the Baylor faculty in 2003 and has directed the Honors Program since 2006.
+He teaches Intermediate and Advanced German and co-directs the Baylor in Germany (Dresden} program.
 He holds a PhD from Washington University in St. Louis and a BA from Wheaton College in Illinois.
-His research and teaching interests lie in 19th and 20th-century German and Austrian literature, culture, history, and intellectual life.
+Research and teaching interests lie in 19th and 20th-century German and Austrian literature, culture, history, and intellectual life.
 His two books are Arthur Schnitzler and the Discourse of Honor and Dueling (1996) and Arthur Schnitzler and Twentieth-Century Criticism (2004).
-Currently his research is concentrated on perpetrator/victim dynamics in trials for Nazi crimes of violence, especially the Frankfurt Auschwitz Trial of 1963-65.
-One of its defendants, the physician Dr. Franz Lucas, is the focus of a biography.
+Current research focuses on perpetrator and victim narratives in trials for Nazi crimes of violence, especially the Frankfurt Auschwitz Trial of 1963-65.

 - Dr. David Ryden, Faculty Assistant Director

 Associate Professor of Mathematics